marwankau/cpit210-course-project/README.md

 ![figure](last.png)

-First of all, we click on the clock to increase the number of the counter, and the counter is responsible to enable the green light, and after the time of the green light finish, switch the light to the yellow light, in this circuit we set the yellow light time to 4 seconds, so if the counter was 4 seconds, the And gate will active and enable the last D flip-flop, and the last D flip-flop is responsible for resetting the counter.
+First of all, we pulse the clock to increase the number of the counter, and the counter is responsible to enable the green light, and after the time of the green light finish, switch the light to the yellow light, in this circuit we set the yellow light time to 4 seconds, so if the counter was 4 seconds, the And gate will active and enable the last D flip-flop, and the last D flip-flop is responsible for resetting the counter.
 Finally, the next traffic light will change the light from red to green.

 ## Grading Factors
 Each student's grade will defer from his group-mate